Genii-Locorum/Pendragon/README.md

 # Pendragon

 Overview
-Very early work in progress for an unofficial implementation of Chaosium's Pendragon for Foundry VTT
+Community implementation of Chaosium's Pendragon for Foundry VTT

 Licenses
 All the code on this repository is licensed under the  MIT License (see License.txt)